mirfan899/sppas/sppas/doc/05_analyses/57_statistics.md

 The annotation durations are commonly estimated on the Midpoint value, without taking the radius into account; see (Bigi et al, 2012) for explanations about the Midpoint/Radius.
-Optionnally, the duration can either be estimated by taking the vagueness into account, then check "Add the radius value" button, or by ignoring the vagueness and estimating only on the central part of the annotation, then check "Deduct the radius value".
+Optionally, the duration can either be estimated by taking the vagueness into account, then check "Add the radius value" button, or by ignoring the vagueness and estimating only on the central part of the annotation, then check "Deduct the radius value".